Featured Pathways

 Mark Carney started his career at Goldman Sachs working in their offices across three continents.
 Following a decade-long career at Goldman Sachs, Mark was appointed Deputy Governor of the Bank of Canada in 2003.
 In 2004 he became Senior Associate Deputy Minister of Finance, a role he held until he was made governor of the Bank of Canada in 2008.
 In 2013 Mr Carney accepted the role of governor of the Bank of England, a position he held until 2020.
 In 2019 he was appointed as UN Special Envoy on Climate Action and Finance by UN Secretary-General António Guterres.

-There are no available videos from "Mark Carney"
+There are no available Videos from "Mark Carney"